ShaShaMan26/UBE/README.md

 [Java](https://download.oracle.com/java/19/archive/jdk-19.0.2_windows-x64_bin.exe) installed.
 Included with the game is [Sha's Battle Pack 1](https://cdn.shashack.org/UBE/downloads/Sha's-Battle-Pack-1.zip), a few custom battles of mine made to show off and test *UBE*.
-To add the battles to your game, take the folder titled `Sha's-Battle-Pack-1`, navigate to your `appdata` folder, find the folder titled `UTB` (will only appear after booting *UBE* at least once), place the folder in `UTB`, and rename it to 'battles' (replacing the preexisting folder of the same name).
+To add the battles to your game, go to `appdata`>`Undertale Battle Engine` and replace the `battles` folder with the one found in `Sha's-Battle-Pack-1`.

 ## What Is UBE?